Guglielmo Marconi University: Student media

 GMU Magazine is a monthly publication started in 2016 to promote the university's academic and research activities.
 The magazine is divided into three sections: Academic Highlights, Spotlight on Research, and Glance at the Future.
 Each section is dedicated to key activities, international projects, events, and news the university wishes to share with international community members and partners.
 The main themes discussed in the magazine concern e-Learning, Mobility, Training, Academic Research, Technology, Industry 4.0, and Current News (relevant to these topics).

 Athletics

-The Italian Rugby Federation and Guglielmo Marconi University have entered into an agreement for scholarships for athletes.
+The Italian Rugby Federation and Guglielmo Marconi University have entered into an agreement for athletic scholarships.